Joshua-Vankayalapati/Kitchen-Story/README.md

 # Kitchen-Story

-Kitchen Story.

-Project 2
+## Project 2 - Kitchen Story

-DESCRIPTION

-Project objective:
+### Project Objective

-Kitchen Story is an e-commerce portal that lets people shop basic food items on their website.
-The website needs to have the following features:
+Kitchen Story is an e-commerce portal designed for people to shop for basic food items on their website.
+The objective of the project is to implement the following features:

-A search form in the home page to allow entry of the food items to be purchased by the customer.
+1. A search form on the homepage allowing entry of food items to be purchased by the customer.

-Based on item details entered, it will show available food items with price.
+2. Display available food items with prices based on the entered item details.

-Once a person selects an item to purchase, they will be redirected to the list of available items.
-In the next page, they are shown the complete breakout of the order and details of the payment to be made in the payment gateway.
-When payment is done, they are shown a confirmation page with details of the order.
+3. Redirect users to a list of available items upon selecting an item to purchase.
+The next page will show a complete breakdown of the order and details of the payment to be made via the payment gateway.

+4. Upon completion of the payment, users are shown a confirmation page with details of the order.

+### Admin Backend Features

-For the above features to work, there will be an admin backend with the following features:
+To enable the above features, there will be an admin backend with the following functionalities:

-Admin login page where admin can change password after login if he wants to
+1. Admin login page where the admin can change their password after login if desired.

-A master list of food items available for purchase
+2. A master list of food items available for purchase.

-A functionality to add or remove food items
+3. Functionality to add or remove food items from the list.

-Tools used: HTML, Bootstrap, CSS
+### Tools Used

+- HTML
+- Bootstrap
+- CSS

+This project aims to create a seamless and user-friendly e-commerce experience for customers to purchase basic food items.
+The admin backend provides the necessary tools for managing food items and ensuring a smooth operation of the online store.